konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 TASK_ACKS_LATE=
 ```

-## Django-silk integration
+## Profiling

-[Django-silk](https://github.com/jazzband/django-silk) is an integration into our server which offers a detailed
+[Django-silk](https://github.com/jazzband/django-silk) is an integration into Konfuzio Server which offers a detailed
 overview of time spend in the database or within the internal code.
 When trying to troubleshoot performance issues,
 wanting to understand where queries are made, or needing to cooperate with our support on technical problems, it may be
 useful to use the Django-silk profiling to analyze performance.